murgod/RabbitMq-Producer-Consumer-Model/README.md

 # RabbitMq-Producer-Consumer-Model
-Setup to test and analyse RabbitMq configuration
+Setup to test and analyse RabbitMq configurations in Spring environment